 Use Social Media Local Search To Find Influencers

 Begin by getting to understand who is influential in your community.
 If you are on LinkedIn, Facebook, or even TikTok, searching for your local area can help you to figure out who is widely connected and producing content online that gets a lot of eyes and engagement.
-While of course having someone who is “locally famous” mention you as their real estate agent could be a big boost for you, you are wise to note names that are simply mentioned for doing great work in areas related to housing, from mortgage lending to home inspections to repair of all kinds.
+While of course having someone who is “locally famous” for living near the beach mention you as their real estate agent could be a big boost for you, you are wise to note names that are simply mentioned for doing great work in areas related to housing, from mortgage lending to home inspections to repair of all kinds.

 Widen Your Perception of Influence and Referral Business